-It is truly an honor to be asked to be a part of the Terra Verde team.
-Although I have been teaching for 24 years, I took a somewhat unconventional route getting into education.
+In 2016 I was invited to join the Terra Verde team, and I was thrilled to be a part of the development of the middle school program.
+Although I have been teaching since 1993, I took an unconventional route getting into education.
 I graduated from the University of Texas at Austin with a Bachelor of Business Administration degree.
-My first job after graduating was working for a non-profit education organization, and I felt drawn to teaching.
-I took the classes needed to be certified, and soon found myself staring into the eyes of a classroom full of fifth graders at an inner-city elementary school in Dallas.
-That first year teaching truly was trial by fire.
-Although it was difficult, I learned so much.
+My first job after graduating was working for a non-profit education organization.
+While there, I felt drawn to teaching.
+To solve the problem of a persistent teacher shortage, Dallas Public Schools was hiring college graduates to be a part of their emergency-certification program.
+I applied, was interviewed, background-checked, and hired.
+After a summer of very intense training, I soon found myself staring into the eyes of a classroom full of fifth graders at an inner-city elementary school in Dallas.
+That first year of teaching truly was trial by fire, as I taught during the day and took classes at night.
+Although it was very difficult, I learned so much teaching this tough, wary group of wonderful students.
 I stayed for four years, looping up to sixth grade the last year I was there.

 While in Dallas, I met my husband Chad, a diehard Sooner living in Texas.
 We married in 1996 and decided to move to Norman in 1997.
 I was offered a job at Kennedy Elementary, where I taught second through fourth grades.
 In 2003 my principal approached me about the prospect of interviewing for the math resource teacher position at Kennedy, a newly-created position.
 I love teaching math, so I jumped on the chance.
 While a math resource teacher, I was able to see the development of and connection among math skills from kindergarten through fifth grade.
 In 2013 my principal asked me to teach a section of sixth grade math to advanced fifth graders.
 I did, and it reignited a desire to teach a class of my own.
 I decided I wanted to teach math beyond the elementary level.
 In the fall 2014 I began my journey at Longfellow Middle School, teaching seventh grade math, pre-algebra, and algebra.

-I strive to make my classroom one in which students can explore mathematical concepts by connecting to concepts they already know, explaining their thinking to others, and looking for patterns across mathematical concepts.
+I strive to make my classroom one in which students can explore mathematical concepts by connecting to concepts they already know, explaining their thinking to others, and looking for patterns.
 By giving students the freedom to explore, mistakes are a part of the process.
-Some of the best growth comes through analyzing what does not work in order to figure out what does work.
-I make my classroom a safe place in which students can take risks.
-My greatest joy is when students are sharing strategies, and they are so involved and engaged, I do not have to say a word, because they are teaching each other.
+Some of the best growth comes through analyzing what does not work, which leads to the discovery of what does work.
+My classroom is a safe place in which students can take risks and in which mistakes are embraced.
+My greatest joy is when students are sharing strategies, and they are so involved and engaged, I can back out of the conversation, because they are teaching each other.

 “It’s not worth doing something unless someone, somewhere, would much rather you weren’t doing it.” – Sir Terry Pratchett